Weight management 101

 Slow and steady weight loss of a 1/2 pound to 2 pounds per week is the healthiest way to lose weight.
 To help you stay motivated, try breaking down your long-term goal into a series of smaller, more manageable goals.
 For instance, aim to lose 5 pounds at a time, not 25 pounds all at once.

 Start by filling up on high-fiber, low-calorie fruits, vegetables and whole grains.
 Switch over to low-fat meat, poultry and dairy products if you haven't already.
-Overall, choose a diet that is low in saturated fat and cholesterol, and moderate in fat, salt and sugar.
+Overall, choose a diet that is low in saturated fat, sodium, cholesterol and added sugars.

-To lose weight, the Centers for Disease Control and Prevention says you should shoot for a total of 60 minutes of moderate-intensity exercise most days of the week.
-To maintain weight loss, you may need 60 to 90 minutes of moderate exercise, such as brisk walking, daily.
+To lose weight or maintain weight loss, the Centers for Disease Control and Prevention says you should shoot for 60 to 90 minutes of moderate-intensity exercise, such as brisk walking, most days of the week.

 Several medications are available to treat obesity.
 Some promote weight loss by decreasing appetite or increasing the feeling of being full.
 Another type of medicine works by reducing the body's ability to absorb fat from food.